blacksun1/snpt/README.md

 If this is the first time you have synced your gists you will be prompted to input a GitHub [access token](https://github.com/blog/1509-personal-api-tokens) (you will need create this in your GitHub account).
 This token should be be created with the `gist` scope enabled.

-The sync command will download all of your public and private gists and store them locally for fast retrieval by snpt.
+The sync command will download all of your public and private gists and store them locally for fast retrieval by Snpt.

 ###<a id="cp"></a>Copying a snippet to the clipboard